netlify/build-image/README.md

 ./test-tools/start-image.sh path/to/site/repo
 ```

-If you receive a `command not found` message, make sure you are in the baase of the build-image repository.
+If you receive a `command not found` message, make sure you are in the base of the build-image repository.

 If the command works correctly, you should see a new prompt, with the user `buildbot`.